Hold her, not a camera.

 Birth Photography can make a huge impact on your life, on the future mothers out there, and on your family.
 It allows your team to focus, allows each member to fill their role without distraction, it allows your husband to support you without worrying about holding a camera.
 His hands are free to touch you, hold you, encourage you.

 The most important thing to keep in mind when hiring a birth photographer, is to choose someone who is the right fit for YOUR birth.
 You need to meet them, and make sure you like their energy, and trust their judgment.
-You need to make sure they support your birth plans, and wont bring fear or judgment into your space.
+You need to make sure they support your birth plans, and won't bring fear or judgment into your space.
 You also want to make sure they know their stuff- in birth and photography.
 Ask them how they handle loss, transfer, obstetric violence.
 Ask the hard questions and choose someone who won't abandon you or misuse your time.
 It takes special training, a special personality, and special equipment to handle the unique aspects of birth photography.
 Not every photographer can handle it.
 Birth photographers must have gear AND the skills to work in low light and emotionally heightened situations.
 They must also be able to honor the birth space, and live an on call lifestyle.
 They have to be able to work well with drs, nurses, midwives, and family.
 Do not assume, ask.
 Anyone can claim a title of birth photographer or birth worker.

 Please hire a professional, meet them, and ask them every question needed to make sure you feel comfortable with them.
 Check out their reviews, make sure they are prepared for this kind of work, and for your unique space.